Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 The honest answer depends on your client mix.
 Five typical client types appear across wellness studios, each with different equipment needs.
 The client flow diagram below maps each type to the equipment that serves them best.

 Type 1: lymphedema and edema management clients.
-Pressotherapy is the primary tool; a chair adds nothing clinically meaningful.
+Third-party pressotherapy is the primary tool; a chair adds nothing clinically meaningful.
 Type 2: athletes and recovery-focused clients (post-training, post-event).
-Pressotherapy delivers measurable recovery benefit; chair provides relaxation and venous return but is secondary.
+Third-party pressotherapy delivers measurable recovery benefit; a Vacuactivus chair provides relaxation and venous return but is secondary.
 Type 3: body contouring program clients (cellulite appearance reduction, slimming protocols).
-Pressotherapy is the primary treatment delivery; chair is optional.
+Third-party pressotherapy is the primary treatment delivery; chair is optional.
 Type 4: post-work stress and relaxation clients.
-Chair is the primary tool; pressotherapy is overkill and the client may find the garment uncomfortable.
+A Vacuactivus chair is the primary tool; pressotherapy is overkill and the client may find the garment uncomfortable.
 Type 5: premium experience seekers (luxury spas, hotel wellness).
 Chair delivers the experience and brand positioning; pressotherapy is an upsell add-on.

 When ONE Device Is Enough